 So what is a CSA?

 CSA or Community Supported Agriculture is a way for you to invest in and support a farm.
 It’s a great way to get involved and know where your food comes from!

 You pay for the subscription up front which allows for the farmer to purchase supplies for the upcoming growing season.
 Once the gardens start growing and producing, you begin receiving weekly shares of fresh produce.
 The program runs for 12 weeks starting mid-July and running into September.

 What does it look like?

-Each week starting in July and running into September for 12 weeks, members pick up their share for their specified location.
+Each week starting in July and running into September for 12 weeks, members pick up their share from their specified location.
 Each weekly share includes a selection of 7-9 seasonal items harvested fresh from our gardens (within 24-48 hours).
 Each weekly share is approximately $25-30 worth of produce.

 What are the costs?

 Below is the pricing structure, prices listed is the total price for the entire season, paid up front.

 - Personal (1 person) $210

 - Egg CSA (1 dozen eggs/week) $ 85